 Various clips of Ultimate Rob throwing forehand from his video shoots

-I’ve had a lot of questions related to fitness and how to train/get in shape for ultimate.
+I’ve had a lot of questions related to fitness and how to train/get in shape for ultimate and what are the best supplement since I found a good brand called hmb that sells on amazon.
 The short answer is: it depends on what your goals are.

 That being said, please Contact Me with your specific goals and I will either give you advice or refer you to someone qualified to (Melissa Witmer or Tim Morrill) give you advice on how you can train to be a better player.